 Loop them into a voice, brand, and style training

 If you don’t have a defined voice and brand style, that’s another problem entirely!
 Assuming you do, have a more mid-level sales person train your newbies on your voice and style.
 That way, they’re not striking a super-casual tone when your customers are far more accustomed to a more professional approach — or vice versa.

 Practice makes perfect, so have them practice their newly acquired voice and tone knowledge with your existing sales team members via sales roleplay.
-Also ensure that simple things are congruent- their email signature, LinkedIn job description, and any employee photos they needed to submit.
+Also, ensure that simple things are congruent- their email signature, LinkedIn job description, and any employee photos they need to submit.